-When starting listening to Hollowpoint, I was floored!
-Expecting something different and much flatter, but luckily the pudding proved to be jolly good eating.
-And they should probably rename this album to The Awakening or something.
-‘Cause, this is real good, mature #metal, no shit.
 The long slumber of this beauty has certainly done a world of good to the quality of their tune.
-Interestingly, the same happened to Sorcerer with In The Shadow of the Inverted Cross: When they came to from their beauty sleep and let loose, it just took your breath away.
+Interestingly, the same happened to Sorcerer with In The Shadow of the Inverted Cross.

-Hollowpoint keeps the power up until the bitter end, no discernible fillers to be found in this record.
-Not really surprising after such a long time, I would have been worried otherwise.
+Hollowpoint keeps the power up until the bitter end with no discernible fillers.
+This is not really surprising after such a long time, I would have been worried otherwise.
 Production, mixing and mastering are largely well done, no complaints.

-As in their latest album Under The Red Cloud.
-Meaning: The overall flow of Hollowpoint is of a somewhat similar vein, but much more varied and delivering the added juice necessary to make their tune talk.
 As a result, Engraved and Hellbound takes you on a rocky, wild ride straight from the start.
-Expecting some softer style Prog, then getting hit by a ton of #metal.
-Some more Prog comes to the forefront with Erased Pages and Death Reflection, prettily done, but coming to a point where one is not sure anymore where they are heading with the album.
+And this just when we expected some softer style prog, just to be hit by a ton of metal.
+But fear not, you prog purists: Some more of that comes to the forefront with Erased Pages and Death Reflection.
+Prettily done, but coming to a point where one is not sure anymore where they are heading with the album.

 Record Rating: 9/10 | Label: Self-Released | Web: Official Site